2U Takes 65% of Tuition Revenues: Why Many Nonprofit Schools Don’t Mind

 Over the past two years, 2U has been making a lot of headlines in edtech as it continues to sign deals with some of the country’s largest universities.
 But given that the online program management (OPM) company takes 65% of tuition revenues in return, why are so many nonprofit universities electing to partner with 2U?
 What makes 2U’s 35/65 split so appealing?

 Recent Announcements from 2U

-In July, eLearning Inside reported that 2U had announced plans to launch a partnership with New York’s Fordham University to deliver two online graduate degree programs, including a Master’s of Studies in Law in Compliance.
+In July, eLearning Inside reported that 2U was preparing to launch a partnership with New York’s Fordham University.
+The new partnership would deliver two online graduate degree programs, including a Master’s of Studies in Law in Compliance.
 Later in 2018, the company announced another strategic partnership with Vanderbilt University’s School of Engineering.
 At Vanderbilt University, 2U will launch two new degrees in 2019: a Master of Science in Computer Science and a Master of Engineering in Engineering Management.

 Other recent partnerships include one with Harvard University.
 In 2017, Harvard announced that it would partner with 2U to deliver a certificate program in business analytics.
 But these aren’t the only big universities agreeing to give 65% of tuition revenues in return for 2U’s services.
 Other 2U clients include NYU, Northwestern, Berkeley, and UC Davis.

 Handing over 65% of tuition fees to a private company may appear to represent a huge hit, but to date, 2U’s high fee for developing and delivering online programs doesn’t seem to be a deterrent.
 This likely has to do with the scope of the private company’s offerings.